Gankhulug456/Qualcomm-Hackathon/README.md

 ### Requirements
 -LM Studio
 - Python 3.x
-- Install required dependencies using pip:
+- Install required dependencies using pip
+  -In requirements.txt

 ## Running the Application
 1. In the terminal, run the app using: uvicorn api:app --reload